 Text

-This guidance ensures that the death is dealt with:
+This guidance ensures that a death is dealt with:

 • in line with the law and coroner requirements